Our 2022-2023 AmeriCorps State Grantees

 Location: Caroline, Dorchester, Kent, Queen Anne’s, Somerset, Talbot, Wicomico, and Worcester Counties

 ShoreCorps is based at Salisbury University.
 ShoreCorps AmeriCorps members increase the capacity of local agencies serving youth and aging adults on Maryland’s Eastern Shore.
 AmeriCorps members build capacity at agencies through volunteer management, and volunteers, in turn, provide direct services to area youth and aging adults.
-Apply to be an AmeriCorps member.

 Service Corps – Civic Works, Inc.